Life Care Planning

 Many families who need help protecting an elderly loved one's assets also need help finding and coordinating care.
 They need help with decision-making as the elder's condition progresses.
 That's why care coordination services are part of nearly every Life Care Plan we develop.

 Elders have a legal right to safe, effective and patient-centered health care and long-term care.
 A Life Care Plan protects those rights.
-Our Certified Elder Law Attorney and elder care coordinators work together to provide advocacy services that empower family caregivers and protect quality of life for elders.
+Our Certified Elder Law Attorneys and elder care coordinators work together to provide advocacy services that empower family caregivers and protect quality of life for elders.

 Medicare and Insurance Support